wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 ```

 **Properties**
+* apiVersionListFunction : API version for ListFunctions method.
-* functionVersion: Version name which specifies the version to include in entries for each function.
+* functionVersion : Version name which specifies the version to include in entries for each function.
 Set to ALL to include entries for all published versions of each function.
-* marker: It specifies the pagination token that is returned by a previous request to retrieve the next page of results.
+* marker : It specifies the pagination token that is returned by a previous request to retrieve the next page of results.
-* masterRegion: For Lambda@Edge functions, the AWS Region of the master function.
+* masterRegion : For Lambda@Edge functions, the AWS Region of the master function.
 For example, us-east-2 or ALL.
 If specified, you must set FunctionVersion to ALL..
-* maxItems: It specifies the value, ranging from 1 to 10000, to limit the number of functions in the response.
+* maxItems : It specifies the value, ranging from 1 to 10000, to limit the number of functions in the response.

 **Sample request**